 Different Types of Chevy Truck Beds and Their Uses Explained

-So whether someone is looking at a small Colorado for city use, or maybe a heavy Silverado for construction type work, the bed length and setup will change what you can actually do with it in real life.
+So whether someone is looking at a small Colorado for city use, or maybe a heavy Silverado for construction-type work, the bed length and setup will change what you can actually do with it in real life.
 This guide is trying to make that clearer.

 1. The Three Main Silverado Bed Sizes

 For the Silverado 1500, there are usually three main bed options.
-Each one kind of fits a different type of driver, not just random choice.
+Each one kind of fits a different type of driver, not just a random choice.

 The Short Bed (5.8 Feet)

 This short bed is probably the most common one now, especially with Crew Cab trucks.
-Around 69.9 inches length, more or less.
+Around 69.9 inches in length, more or less.

 Best For: Grocery runs, family travel, parking in tight suburban areas.